fontezbrooks/DinDinV2/docs/prd.md

 ## 1. Frontend

-- **Framework**: EXPO React Native for mobile (iOS, Android and Web) utilizing a Single Page Application (SPA) approach for a seamless user experience.
+- **Framework**: EXPO!
+Native for mobile (iOS, Android and Web) utilizing a Single Page Application (SPA) approach for a seamless user experience.
 This choice allows for code sharing between mobile and web platforms, reducing development time and costs.
 - **IMPORTANT**:
+  - Expo(react native) is already installed.
+In `src\frontend\**`
+  - USE LINTER AND PRETTIER.
+  - DO NOT USE `<ANY>` AS A TYPE
+  - Use Jest or something comparable.
-- **UI Styling System**: Utilize a design system with Tailwind CSS for styling, given its utility-first approach that aligns well with a modern and clean branding style.
+- **UI Styling System**: Utilize a modern design system with Tailwind CSS for styling, given its utility-first approach that aligns well with a modern and clean branding style.
 This will enable rapid development and a consistent design across the application.
-- **Routing & Navigation**: Implement routing using React Navigation for mobile and React Router for web, ensuring a smooth navigation experience between different sections of the app.
+- **Routing & Navigation**: Implement routing whatever is supported by latest Expo react native release. web, ensuring a smooth navigation experience between different sections of the app.
-- **State Management**: Employ React Context API for state management, considering the app's moderate complexity.
-This approach allows for efficient state sharing across components without the need for an external store.
+- **State Management**: Considering the app's moderate complexity, this is somehting we need to pay close attention too.
 - **Component Structure**: Organize components into a modular structure, with a focus on reusability.
 This includes separate folders for shared components, screens, and navigation components.